gnachman/iterm2-website/source/_includes/documentation-highlights.md

 #### Minimum Contrast
 Sometimes an application will display text with a color combination that is hard to read.
 Colorblind users in particular may find certain combinations hard to see if the colors differ only in hue and not brightness.
 If you enable minimum contrast (under Preferences > Profiles > Colors > Minimum contrast, then iTerm2 will guarantee a minimum level of brightness difference between the foreground and background color of every character.
 If you set this to its maximum value, then all text will be black or white.

-#### Growl and Notification Center Support
+#### Notification Center Support
-If you enable Growl (Preferences > Profiles > Terminal > Send Growl/Notification Center alerts) then you'll receive messages when a terminal beeps, has output after a period of silence, or terminates.
+If you enable notifications (Preferences > Profiles > Terminal > Send Growl/Notification Center alerts) then you'll receive messages when a terminal beeps, has output after a period of silence, or terminates.
 There's also <a href="documentation-escape-codes.html">a proprietary escape sequence</a> to send a notification.
 You can adjust the kinds of notifications that get posted in Preferences > Profiles > Terminal > Filter Alerts.

 #### Exposé Tabs
 If you have too many tabs and are unable to find the one you're looking for, you can use the Exposé Tabs feature to find it.
 Press cmd-opt-E and all your tabs will be shown at once.
 You can then perform a search over all tabs simultaneously to find what you're looking for.